yachty66/Homepage/archive/xxxtest.md

 - [x] add about
 - [x] add blocksatz
 - [x] on click of respective markdown file open a new site which is open a site where the file is rendered
-- [ ] apply the markdown settings from about page
+- [ ] push only files to bucket which are new
+- [ ] change filter in bucket in a way that latest date is displayed on top

 as name i take the title from the markdown file and left by i use the date with some js library. continous integration. because everything is on a server